 For situations where you can’t pack your own food, don’t panic — look for healthy menu items (look for grilled, baked, and steamed foods instead of fried or battered) and make smart modifications, like swapping fries for a green salad or wrapping your burger in lettuce.

-Solution: Pick a healthy dish and practice mindful eating
+3. Pick a healthy dish and practice mindful eating when eating socially

 Another potential problem?
 When you’re eating out with other people, you’re focused on your conversations and not on the food in front of you, Maguire says, which can lead to mindless eating.

-Instead of shoveling forkfuls of food into your mouth or reaching for the bread basket on autopilot, practice mindful eating.
-Take small bites, chew your food thoroughly, and slow down so you can savor your meal.
+This weight loss tip recommends instead of shoveling forkfuls of food into your mouth or reaching for the breadbasket on autopilot, practice mindful eating:

 To find a tasty dish that works for your goals, Maguire recommends scoping out the menu online and choosing your meal in advance.
 Committing to a healthy dish before you even show up will make you feel more confident and in control of your cravings.

 Choosing something more wholesome means you have a little wiggle room to treat yourself if, say, those Parmesan truffle fries are calling your name.

 4. Meal prep your lunches for the workweek

 Eating nourishing, satisfying foods throughout the workday can increase your energy levels, improve your alertness, and keep you headed in the right direction.
 But making smart food choices at the office is way easier said than done, especially when the office kitchen is full of pretzels and mini cookies, with nary a piece of fruit in sight.